ThoberDetofeno/python-challenges/script.md

 Hello!
 My name is Thober Detofeno, and I'm happy to share my technical design for the SupportWise AI Co-pilot challenge.

 I have worked in software development for over 20 years.
 In the last 4 years, I've focused on AI engineering with Python, AWS, and AI models like Claude and GPT.
-I've designed a solution that helps non-technical users work with complex support data easily.

 Let me show you how I solved this challenge and the important decisions I made.